MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-dialogs.md

 ---
 title: Dialogs overview | Microsoft Docs
 description: Learn how to use dialogs within the Bot Builder SDK for .NET to model conversations and manage conversation flow.
-author: kbrandl
+author: RobStand
-ms.author: kibrandl
+ms.author: kamrani
-manager: rstand
+manager: kamrani
 ms.topic: article
 ms.prod: bot-framework
-ms.date: 10/25/2017
+ms.date: 12/13/2017
-ms.reviewer:

 ---

 # Dialogs in the Bot Builder SDK for .NET